 What does a "pre-NEPA/MEPA planning study" mean?

-The River Drive Corridor Study is a pre-NEPA/MEPA study that involves a planning-level assessment of the study area.
-The planning process will include a review of potential environmental issues and concerns.
+The corridor study was a pre-NEPA/MEPA study that involves a planning-level assessment of the study area.
+The planning process included a review of potential environmental issues and concerns.
 The results of this planning-level environmental review could be used to assist in later NEPA/MEPA environmental compliance phases for an individual project.

 Who conducted this study?

-The Montana Department of Transportation conducted this study in partnership with the Federal Highway Administration (FHWA) and in coordination with the Great Falls MPO.
-Robert Peccia and Associates (RPA) assisted MDT to complete the planning effort.
+The Montana Department of Transportation conducted this study in partnership with the Federal Highway Administration (FHWA) and in coordination with the City of Kalispell and Flathead County.
+DOWL assisted MDT in completing the planning effort.

-The corridor study considered multiple improvement options within the study area.
+The corridor study will identify and evaluate potential improvement options for the study corridor.
 This early planning process is distinct from the environmental compliance, design, and construction phases of an individual project.
-Any future steps will be determined by MDT in conjunction with FHWA the Great Falls MPO.
+Any future steps will be determined by MDT in conjunction with FHWA, the City of Kalispell and Flathead County.

 How was the public involved in the study?

 Public comment was considered to better understand potential issues, concerns, opportunities, and constraints.
-The advisory committee recommended improvement options that best met the River Drive corridor needs and objectives developed through the planning process.
+Comments were collected through the MDT Comment Form and by study contacts.